How to clean your coffee machine

 Descaling your coffee machine is the most important thing to do to avoid problems.
 The degree of cleaning you have to do will depend on what type of coffee machine you have.

 We rate every coffee machine we test for how easy it is to clean.
-To find out which coffee machines making this job easier, make the best coffee and are a joy to use, head to our Best Buy coffee machine reviews.
+To find out which coffee machines making this job easier, make great coffee and are a joy to use, head to the best coffee machines for 2020.

 Read on for top tips to keep your coffee machine working smoothly.
 Ensure that before you get started you have unplugged the machine and left it to cool down.